jollactic/Modelling_course/_sources/DFT/overview.md

 \rho(r) = \frac{m}{3\pi^2\hbar^3} (E_F - V(r))^{3/2}.
 $$

 This is the Thomas-Fermi equation, which relates the electron density to the local potential in the system.
 It can be used to calculate the electron density and potential in a wide range of systems, including atoms, molecules, and solids.
+However, the method is not very accurate.

 <video width="400" controls>
   <source src="..\_static\TF.mp4" type="video/mp4">